Healthy body image role models are tough to find, let alone meet. Especially in Diet Culture.

 - @mollybcounseling Molly Bahr

-- @haescoach Kerry Beake (Coach who specializes in social justice, weight stigma, body image)
+- @haescoach Kerry Beake (coach who specializes in social justice, weight stigma, and body image)

 - @body_peace_liberation Kathleen Bishop

 - @fionawiller Fiona Willer Author, podcaster, speaker from Australia

 - @kaley_rd Kaley Sechman (“Hunger is a normal body sensation.”)